DISPATCH methods: an approximate, entropy-based Riemann solver for ideal magnetohydrodynamics: The numerical tests

-This is a classical test of an MHD shocktube, described by \citet[section V]{Brio1988400}, where the right and left states are initialized to different values.
-The left state is initialized as $(\rho, u_x, u_y, u_z, B_y, B_z, p) = [1,0,0,1,0,1]$, and the right state $[0.125,0,0,-1,0,0.1]$. $B_x=0.75$ and $\gamma = 2$.
+This is a classical test of an MHD shock tube, described by \citet[section V]{Brio1988400}, where the right and left states are initialised to different values.
+The left state is initialised as $(\rho, u_x, u_y, u_z, B_y, B_z, P) = [1,0,0,1,0,1]$, and the right state $[0.125,0,0,-1,0,0.1]$. $B_x=0.75$ and $\gamma = 2$.
 This test shows whether the solver can accurately represent the shocks, rarefaction waves, compound structures and contact discontinues.
 Figure \ref{fig:brio_wu} shows the test results at time=1.0.
 Black curve is for reference HLLD run with 1200 cells, red - HLLS run; blue dots - HLLS run with 400 cells.
 Both high and low resolution runs overlap each other nearly perfectly and follow the profiles in the literature very accurately.
-From left to right we can identify fast rarefaction fan, compound wave, contact discontinuity, slow shock and a fast rarefaction wave again.
+From left to right we can identify a fast rarefaction wave, compound wave, contact discontinuity, slow shock and a fast rarefaction wave again.